 Implementing legal AI and automation is not a one-size-fits-all proposition.
-With numerous forms of both technologies, it helps to examine specific use cases and the corresponding benefits that come to the table, according to Eric Robertson, Onit’s VP of product management, technology expert and patent holder.
+With numerous forms of both technologies, it helps to examine specific use cases and the corresponding benefits that come to the table.

-Now, Eric is back for the third and final segment of his AI series, which covers the combination of legal AI and automation.
-With the many different types of legal automation and AI assistance available today, he provides some crucial points to consider for automation and AI’s role in it.
+Now, we’re back for the third and final segment of his AI series, which covers the combination of legal AI and automation.
+With the many different types of legal automation and AI assistance available today, we have some crucial points to consider for automation and AI’s role in it.

 Starting the Journey of Combining Artificial Intelligence and Law Departments